apace100/origins-docs/docs/power_types/prevent_game_event.md

 [Power Type](../power_types.md)

-Prevents specified game event(s) from being emitted by the entity.
+Prevents specified game event(s) from being emitted by the entity that has the power.

 Type ID: `origins:prevent_game_event`